LalosBastien/BlocksJourney/README.md

+# BlocksJourney

+**<!> This was a school project and it is not maintained <!>**

-# Description
+## Description

-*Game with Angular5, Electron and Phaser*
+BlocksJourney is a video game that aim to educates young generations about computers: a fun approach allows to learn fundamental algorithmic concepts and a final pedagogical monitoring interface to teachers allows evaluation in a school setting.

 Stack :
 - Angular v5.2.9
 - Electron v1.8.4
 - Electron Builder v20.8.1
 - Phaser v2.10.6
-- Blockly v1.0s
+- Blockly v1.0.0

 Can :
 - Run in a local development/production environment with Electron & Hot reload